-To transform that with a greater value than money into money is fools alchemy.
+To transform capitals with a greater value than money into money is fools alchemy.

 Decapitalism is marked by a belief in the primacy of financial capital that leads to a systemic negative return on capitals - where the value (capacity/energy) invested and stored in social, human, intellectual, natural and other forms of capital is greater than the value (capacity/energy)received from that investment and returned in the form of profit.
 Under the conditions of decapitalism financial capital increases but total value stored across all other forms of capital is in decline.
 Decapitalism leads to a capitals crunch - more money but less total value to do work into the future.
 You may know this as “short termism”.

 The root of decapitalism lies in the confusion between money and value and the corporation and the shareholder.
 Decapitalists treat value and money as one and the same.
 Likewise, the decapitalist wrong conflates a corporation with its members.
 Concluding that the corporation has no separate existence to be maintained (but this discussion is for another time).

 A stretched rubber band stores energy but the rubber band is not energy.
 Likewise, money is a store value but the money is not value.
 Each represents a form and store of energy/value.
 And in the same way that elastic energy is one of eight different forms of energy, financial capital is one of 8 different forms of value.
 Each form stored in a different type of capital.